syflairenicole/rbxcaptcha/README.md

 <img src="https://github.com/syflairenicole/rbxcaptcha/assets/105584041/6cd9841c-2602-4929-8937-1287d32de005" width=80% height=80%>

 - Edit `javascript-version/server.js` and blacklist custom ips
-- Change project name (this is important for http requests on roblox)
+- Change project name (this is important for http requests on Roblox)
+- Now you're all set!
+You can create http requests from Roblox.

 > Testing the app
 - Head over to Preview > Open preview pane